Siaz0/HexStart/README.md

-# HEXINTEL
+# HEXSTART

-HEXINTEL is a lightweight investigation and analysis toolkit designed for terminal environments, including Linux and iSH.
+HEXSTART is a lightweight investigation and analysis toolkit designed for terminal environments, including Linux and iSH.

 Built for researchers, developers, analysts, and security enthusiasts, HEXSTART combines artifact decoding, investigation workflows, knowledge matching, and case management into a single command-line interface.